-- An assessment with defined or documented need from the target audience is necessary to effectively justify the proposal. - Describe the factors that influence the implementation and success of the project, including climate, politics, regulations, socioeconomic conditions, or market forces. - At least one in-text citation should appear in your narrative to indicate where each reference was used.
-Please list any related previously funded SARE research related to your proposal and explain how your project is based upon this previous work.
+- An assessment with defined or documented needs from the target audience is necessary to effectively justify the proposal. - Describe the factors that could influence the implementation and success of the project, including climate, politics, regulations, socioeconomic conditions, or market forces. - At least one in-text citation should appear in your narrative to justify the proposal claims.

-Relevance to Western SARE Goals and Sustainable Agriculture (Limit 350 words)

-Indicate how the proposal directly addresses each of the Western SARE goals of environmental, social, and economic agricultural sustainability found on page 2.
+Relevance to Western SARE Goals and Sustainable Agriculture (Limit 350 words) Indicate how the proposal directly addresses each of the Western SARE goals of environmental, social, and economic agricultural sustainability found on page two.